Govt, opposition united like rock on Kashmir: Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-However, he endorsed Pakistan Tehreek-e-Insaf (PTI) government’s push on the Kashmir issue, saying “When it comes to occupied Kashmir, we, the government and the opposition, are united like a rock, and unwavering in our moral, diplomatic and political support to the oppressed Kashmiris.
+However, he endorsed Pakistan Tehreek-e-Insaf (PTI) government’s push on Kashmir issue, saying “When it comes to Occupied Kashmir, we, the government and the Opposition, are united like a rock, and unwavering in our moral, diplomatic and political support to the oppressed Kashmiris.
 Mr Modi must make no mistake about it,” he said at a microblogging site while expressing his views about recent diplomatic activities on the Kashmir dispute at various international forums.

 He also praised the role of Pakistan armed forces in maintaining peace in the world.
 “Pakistan’s contributions to world peace are well-documented.
 We have been one of the largest troop contributors to the UN peacekeeping missions.